tomwire/chef-mongodb3/README.md

 * Install and configure the mongod (or configure the config server for shard cluster)
 * Install and configure the mongos
  * Also, mongos configure the mongos service with runit : `service mongos start|stop|restart|status`
-* Install the MMS Automation Agent
+* Install and configure the MMS Automation Agent
-* Install the MMS Monitoring Agent
+* Install and configure the MMS Monitoring Agent

 ### NOTICE :

 * Current version is not supporting automation and monitoring mms agent installation for Debian 7.8
-* MongoDB 3.2.1 is default version of mongodb3 cookbook
+* MongoDB 3.2.4 is default version of mongodb3 cookbook

 ### Contributors